jugnu141/voting-app/README.md

 6. Fetch Results
 ```

+The project contains Postman-related resources for API testing.

 ---

 # 🗄️ Database

-The application uses **MongoDB** for persistent data storage.
+The application uses MongoDB as its database.

-Mongoose is used to communicate with MongoDB from the Node.js backend.
+Mongoose is used by the Node.js backend to interact with MongoDB.

-The database contains application data related to:
+The application stores information related to:

 ```text
 Users